Top 5 Benefits of Myofunctional Therapy

 1. Better Breathing:

-Myofunctional therapy helps eliminate chronic mouth breathing by retraining the tongue, lips, and other muscles to support nasal breathing.
-This simple change can improve oxygen intake, support immune function, and reduce daytime crankiness and fatigue.
+Myofunctional therapy helps to reduce or even eliminate chronic mouth breathing by retraining the tongue, lips, and other muscles in order to facilitate nasal breathing.
+This impactful change can improve oxygen intake, support immune function, and reduce daytime crankiness and fatigue.
 For growing children, nasal breathing can also promote proper development of the jaw, palate, and other facial features.

 2. Improved Speech & Articulation:

-When the tongue rests too low or pushes forward (also called a tongue thrust), it can impact the clarity of speech sounds.
-Myofunctional therapy works to correct tongue posture and lingual movements, which can then boost the progress made with “traditional” speech therapy—especially with sounds like /s/, /z/, /sh/, /ch/, /j/, /l/, and /r/ (including vocalic/vowelized r).
+When the tongue rests too low or pushes forward (also called a tongue thrust), it can adversely affect the clarity of speech sounds.
+Myofunctional therapy works to correct tongue posture and lingual movements, which can then accelerate progress made with “traditional” speech therapy—especially with speech sounds /s/, /z/, /sh/, /ch/, /j/, /l/, and /r/ (including vocalic/vowelized r).

 3. Safer & More Efficient Eating:

 Has feeding or ‘picky eating’ been an issue for your child?
-Problems with gagging, slow or laborious chewing, or being a messy eater can be signs of oral motor weakness which then can lead to inefficient or improper swallowing pattern (such as a reverse swallow).
+Problems with gagging, slow or laborious chewing, or being a messy eater are often signs of oral motor weakness which can lead to an inefficient or improper swallowing pattern (such as a reverse swallow).
 Myofunctional therapy targets the muscles involved in feeding and swallowing, often making mealtimes happier and safer.

 4. Restful Sleep:

 If you or your child snores, grinds or clenches teeth, wakes up throughout the night, or seems tired, foggy, or cranky despite a full night’s sleep, myofunctional therapy may help.
-Strengthening the mouth muscles, correcting resting tongue position, and working on efficient and optimal breathing patterns can help open the airway and promotes deeper, more restorative sleep—for both kids and adults.
+Strengthening the mouth muscles, correcting resting tongue posture, and working on an efficient and ideal breathing pattern can help open the airway and promote deeper, more restorative sleep—for both kids and adults.

 5. Facial & Dental Development:

-Proper tongue posture doesn’t just help with speech—it also supports the optimal development of the jaw, palate, and facial structure.
-Myofunctional therapy can be a complementary technique to orthodontic treatment in helping to correct muscles imbalances to help ensure the teeth remain in their corrected position.
+Proper tongue position doesn’t just help with speech—it also supports the optimal development of the jaw, palate, and facial structure.
+Myofunctional therapy can be a complementary technique to orthodontic treatment in helping to correct muscle imbalances to help ensure the teeth remain in their corrected position.
 In some cases, myofunctional therapy may even reduce the time or eliminate the need for braces or expanders.

-Ready to learn more?
+Want to learn more?
 Schedule a free 20 minute consultation today.
 Lisa Downey is a certified and licensed speech-language pathologist who specializes in myofunctional therapy for children, teens, and adults.
-She takes a warm, fun, and individualized approach to help you or your child thrive!
+She takes a warm, fun, and individualized approach to help you or your child succeed!

-📍 Therapy SPOT is conveniently located in downtown Fishers, Indiana (right off of I-69) and offers in-person and virtual consultations and therapy.
+📍 Therapy SPOT is conveniently located in downtown Fishers, Indiana (right off of I-69) and offers in-person evaluations, consultations, and therapy, as well as virtual therapy for those who are unable to meet in person.